learlab/itell/apps/demo/content/textbook/5-experimental-and-clinical-psychologists.md

     correct: false
   - answer: "e.\tThe scientific method"
     correct: false
-- !Structured
-  question: "6.\tWe learn a lot of information from what we read in textbooks and hear from professors, and we trust these sources to provide good information.
+- question: "6.\tWe learn a lot of information from what we read in textbooks and hear from professors, and we trust these sources to provide good information.
 According to the text, which \"method of knowing\" does this represent? "
   answers:
   - answer: "a.\tIntuition"
     correct: false